How to become a more confident public speaker by moving outside of your comfort zone (and why public speaking courses get results!)

 While most courses follow a set programme, there is usually scope for you to progress at your own speed if you are not comfortable.
 I always ensure that exercises can be modified for anyone who needs to take things more slowly.
 At Toastmasters it is very easy to take things at your own pace.
 Some people like to move through the educational programme quickly, while others choose to take longer.

-A good public speaking coach or mentor is able to get a bit more out of you than you think you are capable of
+A good public speaking coach or mentor is able to get a bit more out of you

 I started this article by saying that to improve your public speaking skills you need to move just outside of your comfort zone.
 The problem is that your ‘inner critic’ – that little voice in your head that says you are no good enough and are bound to fail – will fight very hard to keep you firmly within your comfort zone.
 Tara Mohr, in her book Playing Big, explains that the entire job of your inner critic is to prevent you from taking risks.
 This may keep you ‘safe’ but is not conducive to learning.